 Bunnies like them, because they know just how good and healthy carrots are.

-There is a variety of carrot for everyone.
-Carrot varieties are largely
+There is a variety of carrots for everyone.
+Carrot varieties are largely categorized by length.

 Baby carrots are a shorter type of carrot.